JavaScript is required

 Implementation considerations

-• Target population: The program is designed for secondary school students from Years 7–11
+• Target population: The program is designed for secondary school students from Years 7–11, and to build the capacity of secondary school staff.

 • Program adaptability: The OurFutures modules are designed to be universal, and therefore suitable for youth regardless of risk category.
 The programs include audio as well as speech bubbles for students that have low literacy or neurodivergent needs.
 The characters have been developed in consultation with youth so that they represent a cross-section of students from CALD and LGBTIQA+ backgrounds.
-OurFutures Institute can also offer students access to the Strong and Deadly Futures resource.
+OurFutures Institute can also offer students access to the Strong and Deadly Futures resource for Aboriginal and Torres Strait Islander students.

 • Training requirements: Teachers and students will require access to computers and internet connection.